Sameesunkaria/SwiftJQ/README.md

 # SwiftJQ - A Swift interface for jq

-SwiftJQ provides you with a native interface for running [jq](https://stedolan.github.io/jq/) on macOS, iOS, tvOS, and watchOS!
+SwiftJQ provides you with a native interface for executing [jq](https://stedolan.github.io/jq/) on macOS, iOS, tvOS, and watchOS; taking JSON processing in Swift to the next level! 🚀

 ## How it works